Robert Bruce of Kinnaird: Life

 He was born in 1554, the second son of Sir Alexander Bruce of Airth.
-His mother, Janet, was the great, grand daughter of King James I of Scotland.
+His mother, Janet Livingstone, was the great, grand daughter of King James I of Scotland.
 In 1572, he graduated M.A. from St Andrews University, where he had been a student at St Leonard's College.
 He then went to Paris where he studied law, returning to Edinburgh to practice.

 However, during the night of 31 August 1581 he had a remarkable religious experience, which made him decide to study for the Church.
 He was licensed by the Presbytery of St Andrews in 1587 and immediately took up the post of Minister of St Giles' Cathedral, Edinburgh.

 In October 1589, in very disturbed times, King James VI appointed him as Privy Councillor.
 He so helped keep the peace while the King was away in Norway (where he had gone to bring home bride Anne of Denmark) that he got a personal letter of thanks on his return.
 He crowned Anne of Denmark on 17 March 1590 and anointed her with oil, which was controversial.

 On 26 October 1591, Bruce was appointed to a commission to try, examine, and if required torture people suspected of witchcraft.
 The others appointees were Sir John Cockburn of Ormiston, David MacGill of Nesbit, John Duncanson, William Litill, then Provost of Edinburgh, and Sir John Arnot.

 He was again elected Moderator in May 1592.
 In September 1596, with the Edinburgh merchant Clement Cor and the physician Gilbert Moncreiff he interviewed a woman from Nokwalter in Perth, Christian Stewart, who was accused of causing the death of Patrick Ruthven by witchcraft.
 She confessed she had obtained a cloth from Isobel Stewart to bewitch Patrick Ruthven, and repeated this confession to the king and Sir George Home at Linlithgow Palace.
 She was found guilty of witchcraft and burnt on Edinburgh's Castlehill.